Santa Fe, TX Theft Rates and Theft Maps

 The rate of theft in Santa Fe is 8.293 per 1,000 residents during a standard year.
 People who live in Santa Fe generally consider the south part of the city to be the safest.

-By a simple count ignoring population, more crimes occur in the northeast parts of Santa Fe, TX: about 45 per year.
+By a simple count ignoring population, more theft occurs in the northeast parts of Santa Fe, TX: about 45 per year.
 The southwest part of Santa Fe has fewer cases of theft with only 6 in a typical year.

 To better understand and navigate these intricate crime maps, a high-speed internet connection can be crucial.
 Fast and seamless online connectivity ensures that map details load efficiently, providing users with clearer, uninterrupted insights.
 If you're considering enhancing your online experience, check out high speed internet in Santa Fe, TX at ISP Reports.